yashwanthrajadurai/19CS302_Module_1/Ex no_1.md

 ## Program:
 ```
 /*
-Program to write a program to initialize the value as 5.8 & display the same.
+Program to initialize the value as 5.8 & display the same.
 Developed by:
 RegisterNumber:
 */